RiverBench/riverbench.github.io/docs/documentation/creating-new-dataset.md

 !!! note

-    If you have trouble filling in any of the fields, you can leave them blank and ask the maintainer for help.
+    If you have trouble filling in any of the fields, you can leave them blank and ask [a maintainer](maintainers.md) for help.

 ## Step 2: Wait for approval

-An administrator will be notified your request and will review the form and the dataset.
-The administrator may ask for additional information or clarifications.
-Once reviewed, the admin will create a new repository for you and give you access to it.
+[RiverBench curators](maintainers.md) will be notified your request and will review the form and the dataset.
+The maintainers may ask for additional information or clarifications.
+Once reviewed, a technical administrator will create a new repository for you and give you access to it.

 ## Step 3: Upload the dataset sources